Aerial view of Kota Beach in Bantayan Island of Cebu

 Source: https://currencyrate.today/converter-widget

-Transportation to and from the Manila airports
+Transportation to and from Manila airports

 How to Get Around the Philippines